OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Santiment](https://user-images.githubusercontent.com/46355364/207849839-31d1d0a7-6936-4ebd-a7f8-1292f6317b07.png)

-Add it to the OpenBB SDK with:
+Add it to the OpenBB Platform with:

 ```console
 openbb.keys.santiment(key = 'REPLACE_WITH_KEY', persist = True)